docker-science/docker-science.github.io/index.md

 Even when we work in hosting environments such as EC2, we are not free from this problem.
 Some experiments succeeded in an instance but failed in another one, since library versions of each EC2 instances could be different.

-By contrast, we can creates the identical Docker container in which needed tools with the correct versions are already installed in one command without changing system libraries in host machines.
+By contrast, we can creates the identical environments with [Docker](https://www.docker.com/) in which needed tools with the correct versions are installed without changing system libraries in host machines.

+<img src="resources/images/docker-container.jpg"/>

 This aspect of Docker is important for reproducibility of experiments, and keep the projects in continuous integration systems.

-<img src="resources/images/docker-container.jpg"/>

 However, working in a Docker containers is troublesome.
 Adding a new library into `requirements.txt` or `Dockerfile` does not installed as if a local machine.
-We need to create Docker image and container each time.
+Specifically we need to create a Docker image and the container each time.
 We also need to add port forward settings to see server responses such as Jupyter Notebook UI launch in Docker container from our local environments.
 Cookiecutter Docker Science provides utilities to make working in Docker container simple.

 This project is a tiny template for machine learning projects developed in Docker environments.
 In machine learning tasks, projects glow uniquely to fit target tasks, but in the initial state, most directory structure and targets in Makefile are common.
-Cookiecutter Docker Science generates initial directories which fits simple machine learning tasks.
+[Cookiecutter Docker Science](https://github.com/docker-science/cookiecutter-docker-science) generates initial directories which fits simple machine learning tasks.

 # Cycle of a project